alecmuffett/real-world-onion-sites/README.md

 # Onion Sites That Don't Suck
 ## An index of the non-dark web...

-* updated: 25 jan 2017 (see the change history for specifics)
+* updated: 9 Feb 2017 (see the change history for specifics)
 * licensed: cc-by-sa
 * author/editor: alec muffett